Abreu-Ricardo/proposal/README.md

 # proposal
-Proposal of solution using eBPF program to redirect and to do zero-copy
+Proposal of a solution using eBPF program to redirect and to do zero-copy